 See Cambridge Admissions page on Admissions Tests.

 We are also expecting there to be some webinars on the tests that require registration as the application period approaches, so keep an eye on this section for details of those.
-We advise you to book a place on the Christ's International Webinar in July.
+We advise you to book a place on the Christ's International Webinars.